nhsengland/it-standards/Services/service-procurement.md

 The data belongs to the Crown as do any backups.

-This is to ensure that, upon service exit, sufficient knowledge is retained so that a new service can be created without significant disruption to users and interfaces.
+This is to ensure that, upon service exit, sufficient knowledge is retained and that a new service can be created without significant disruption to users and interfaces.

+It should also be noted that such open standards benefit the vendor as much as the consumers of a service.

 ## Integration points should use open standards wherever possible

 Wherever possible, data schema's, security and interfaces must use open standards.

-Open standards facilitate flexibility, minimise costs and complexity, and facilitate on-/off-boarding to/from services.
+Open standards facilitate flexibility, minimise costs and complexity, and facilitate on-/off-boarding to and from services.

 ## Data and data backups must be transferable on service exit